SamProf/MatBlazor/README.md

   - Update to `.NET Core 3.2 Preview 1` libraries
 - PR: Update to .NET Core 3.2 Preview 1 #409 (Thanks to [enkodellc](https://github.com/enkodellc))
 - PR: Separation of CSS and JS resources #408 (Thanks to [RonPeters](https://github.com/RonPeters))
+- MatSelectItem`<TValue>`
+  - Populate options using Items collections and optional `ItemTemplate`
+  - Generic type supports: `TValue` parameter should be defined if he is not inferred.
+  - Supports Blazor validation using `EditContext`
+  - Supported types: **any**

 - `MatFileUpload` - progress bar added, improoved performance

 #### MatBlazor 2.0.5